-The kitchen/dining area was clean and during the inspection, residents were observed having their lunch together which they appeared to be enjoying.
+The premises comprised of a sitting room where one resident in particular liked to watch their favourite movies.
+There was a large kitchen/dining area, a separate utility room and a large conservatory.
 The fridge/cooking equipment was clean and procedures were in place to mitigate the risk of infection.
 For example; chopping boards were colour coded, food opened in the fridge was labelled with the date it was opened.
 The temperature of the fridge and freezer were recorded daily and any food cooked in the centre was probed to ensure that it was at the correct temperature before serving it to the residents.